shakacode/react_on_rails/docs/guides/configuration.md

   # config.components_subdirectory = "ror_components"

   # Default is false.
-  # The default can be overidden as an option in calls to view helpers
+  # The default can be overridden as an option in calls to view helpers
   # `render_component` and `render_component_hash`.
 You may set to true to change the default to auto loading.
   config.auto_load_bundle = false